 8.2.4.5.2 After laying the pipeline at the shoreline crossing involving trenching and cofferdam construction, the shore and the shore slope shall be protected against collapse when exposed to wave and ice loads, as well as against discharge of rainfall and melt waters.
+8.3 ADDITIONAL MEASURES FOR PROTECTION OF THE PIPELINE IN THE AREAS OF INTENSE ICE GOUGING the parameters of gouge distribution - refer to 8.3.2;

-8.3 ADDITIONAL MEASURES FOR PROTECTION OF THE PIPELINE IN THE AREAS OF INTENSE ICE GOUGING
+8.3.1.1 In water areas with seasonal ice cover (freezing seas: the Caspian Sea, the Baltic Sea, the Sea of Okhotsk, etc.) and on the marine arctic shelf (the Barents Sea, the Pechora Sea, the Kara Sea, Baydaratskaya bay), where presence of ice gouging is revealed instrumentally (underwater TV survey, sonar survey, diver survey), the pipeline shall be embedded into the seabed soil.

-- 8.3.1.1 In water areas with seasonal ice cover (freezing seas: the Caspian Sea, the Baltic Sea, the Sea of Okhotsk, etc.) and on the marine arctic shelf (the Barents Sea, the Pechora Sea, the Kara Sea, Baydaratskaya bay), where presence of ice gouging is revealed instrumentally (underwater TV survey, sonar survey, diver survey), the pipeline shall be embedded into the seabed soil. - 8.3.1.2 The subsea pipeline burial depth shall be assumed based on the design value of exaration which may be determined on the basis of:
+8.3.1.2 The subsea pipeline burial depth shall be assumed based on the design value of exaration which may be determined on the basis of: